-Mugwort is the cousin of wormwood, but with slightly different chemical constituents.
+Mugwort is the cousin of Wormwood and St John's Wort, but with slightly different chemical constituents.

 This tall and hardy plant was named for the Greek Goddess of the moon “Artemis”, in respect of this herb’s benefits to women’s health – especially in menstruation, childbirth and the menopause.
 Historically it has been used as a herbal inhibitor for menstrual cycles and to provide relief from symptoms of the menopause.
 It was considered the universal herb for protection and prophecy – also used for pain, healing, psychic powers and lucid dreaming.

 In Traditional Chinese Medicine (TCM) it has been used for centuries in a procedure called moxibustion – to reverse a fetus in the breech position.
 Mugwort is burned over a specific acupuncture point (BL67), to stimulate blood circulation and energy that is known to result in fetal movement.
 An actual study done by the “Journal of the American Medical Association” found that 75% of 130 fetuses reversed their breech position after the mother was treated with moxibustion.